JoppeDC/SyliusBetterSeoPlugin/README.md

 ## Local Development Test

-1. Clone the repo to a local folder
+1. Clone the repo to a local folder and install composer dependencies using the following command:
+    ```
+    $ composer install
+    ```

 2. From the plugin root directory, run the following commands: